Bahn APIbahn.com ↗

 One credit = one API call regardless of which marketplace API you call.
 Exceeding the rate limit returns a 429 response.
 Authenticate with the X-API-Key header.

-Does Deutsche Bahn offer an official developer API?+
+Does Deutsche Bahn have an official developer API?+